zeldatran87/secured-finance-docs/basics/README.md

    1. Periodically, the Loan contract checks the payment schedule and update the loan's state.
    2. Before the scheduled payments, the Loan contract emits messages for payment advice (default to 2 weeks prior).
 After the advice, the loan state changes to `DUE`, and the coupon payments should be made until the payment time.
-   3. If takers failed to pay coupons, the loan state changes to `PARTIAL LIQUIDATION` to cover up coupon payments from takers' collateral.
+   3. If takers failed to pay coupons, the loan state changes to `PAST_DUE` and the collateral state changes to `PARTIAL LIQUIDATION` to cover up coupon payments from takers' collateral.
    4. Suppose the collateral currency is different from loan currency.
 In that case, one of the best makers is nominated as the liquidity provider, and they will convert partial ETH collateral to FIL with a very attractive rate (default to 120%).
    5. In any case, coupon payment will be made, and the loan state will be back to `WORKING` and the collateral state to be `IN_USE`.